environmental centre

 Awards

-• Soil Center Copenhagen has been rewarded by the Association of the enhancement of Copenhagen’s aesthetic qualities with the Architecture Prize 2013.
+• Soil Center Copenhagen has been rewarded by the Association of the Enhancement of Copenhagen’s Aesthetic Qualities with the Architecture Prize 2013.